Why You Should Open Up Your Fire

 “The features of a wood burner allow for more control over how quickly logs burn, and therefore how much heat is emitted at specific times.” – Solid Start Property Inspections

 Closing the vents stops so much air feeding into the wood burner and keeps the wood fuelling for longer, whereas opening up the vents will create a more blazing heat for a shorter period of time.
+Closing your vents is called slumbering and its not advised.

 In terms of cost, you will have to commit to a one-off payment to buy and install your wood burner.
 However, it won’t be long before you’re seeing the difference in your energy bills when you find yourself turning the heating on less.
 When it comes to buying your wood burner, always ask your local chimney sweep or HETAS installer, they will be able to recommend a list of stoves that are appropriate for the room and area you live.
 You can also use voucher code websites like Discount Promo Codes to save you money, especially at specialist companies like Fireplace World.